-2. Have you decided whether to make contributions to the plan, and, if so, whether to make nonelective and/or matching contributions?
-(Remember, you may design your plan so that you may change your nonelective contributions if necessary due to business conditions.)
+- Have you decided whether to make contributions to the plan, and, if so, whether to make nonelective and/or matching contributions?
+(Remember, you may design your plan so that you may change your contributions if necessary due to business conditions.)

 For help in establishing and operating a 401(k) plan, you may want to talk to a retirement plan professional or a representative of a financial institution offering retirement plans – and take advantage of the help available in the following Resources section.

-The U.S. Department of Labor’s (DOL’s) Employee Benefits Security Administration and the IRS feature this booklet and expanded information on the topics addressed in this publication on their Web sites:
+The U.S. Department of Labor’s (DOL’s) Employee Benefits Security Administration and the IRS feature this booklet and additional information on retirement plans on their websites: